avanwouwe/wazuh-gworkspace/doc/install-step-2.md

 /var/ossec/framework/python/bin/python3 create_token.py
 ```

-Open the URL in an incognito/private window and authenicate using the username and password created in the previous step.
+Open the link in an incognito/private window and authenicate using the username and password of the service account created in the previous step.
 Then paste de returned code into the window.
 This will creatre the refresh token that will be used by the wodle to authenticate.

 With the refresh token created you no longer need the authentication key, and provided you have saved it somewhere in your password manager you can remove the file.
 ```